iotaledger/firefly/.github/CONTRIBUTING.md

 ### Building a new feature

-To build a new feature, check out a new branch based on the `master` branch, and be sure to document any public-facing APIs, using Rust code comments.
+To build a new feature, check out a new branch based on the `develop` branch, and be sure to document any public-facing APIs, using Rust code comments.
 </details>

 <br>